Haghighatbin/Srltool/README.md

 srltool recv-dir --help<br />

 ---
-#### [astroid]
+### [astroid]
-Requests a list of coordinates and will plot an astroid as a serial test.
+Requests a list of coordinates and will plot an astroid as a serial test.<br/>
-This module was written to assess the serial connection; it will request a list of coordinates to be generated by the STM32 device;
-The list will be returned and plotted.<br />
+This module was written to assess the serial connection.
+Tt will request a list of coordinates to be generated by the STM32 device and returned to be plotted.<br />

 Examples:<br />
 srltool astroid [iterations]<br />